 TYPE my_int IS INTEGER RANGE -32 TO 32; TYPE other_int IS INTEGER RANGE 0 TO 100; SIGNAL x : my_int; SIGNAL y : other_int; y <= x + 2; …

 b) Syntax problem

 c) No declaration

 d) Can’t compile

 Explanation: Here, we have two user defined data types which are my_int and other_int with the same base.
 But, we can’t directly perform any operation between the signals of these two different types.
 Such kind of error is called “Type Mismatch” error.
 First, user needs to convert my_int to other_int. so, the correct assignment statement will be:- y<= other_int (x + 2);

-5. Which of the following package of ieee contains most of the data conversion functions?
+5. Which of the following package of IEEE contains most of the data conversion functions?

-Explanation: Most of the conversion functions are defined in std_logic_arith package of ieee library.
+Explanation: Most of the conversion functions are defined in the std_logic_arith package of IEEE library.
 When user need to convert one type of data into another type and both have different bases, then it is essential that he/she need to declare the std_logic_arith package in the library declaration part.
 However, when we need to convert the data types with same base, then the functions are defined in std_logic_1164 package.

 6. If we are using conv_integer(p) function, then which of the following cannot be the type of parameter ‘p’?